Sessions replacement: Who are the Alabama Senate primary candidates?

 Vann Caldwell, Democrat

-Vann Caldwell is the constable in Talladega County – near the middle of the state.
+Vann Caldwell is the constable in Talladega County – near the center of the state.

 He has worked on a farm and for the public safety division of the University of Alabama, according to his website.
 After that, he developed his own security business.